NATIONAL JUNIOR HONOR SOCIETY 2019-2020

 Section 3: ELIGIBILITY (Article II Section 3 - Revised: August 2019)

 a.
 Candidates eligible for election to this chapter must be in the second semester of sixth, seventh, or eighth grade.

 To be eligible for selection to membership in this chapter, the candidate must have been in attendance for a period of one semester at Hoboken Catholic Academy.

-Upon meeting the grade level, attendance , and GPA standard requirements, candidates shall then be considered based on their service, leadership, citizenship, and character.
+Upon meeting the grade level, attendance, GPA, personal development, and discipline standard requirements, candidates shall then be considered based on their service, leadership, citizenship, and character.

 Section 1: The selection of members to this chapter shall be by a majority vote of the Faculty Council consisting of seven faculty members appointed by the principal.
 The chapter adviser shall be the eighth, nonvoting, ex officio member of the Faculty Council.